jeromeguillaume/kong-plugin-soap-xml-handling/README.md

     - `ROUTING BY XPATH`: define the targets twice in `config.RouteXPathTargets` one for SOAP 1.1 and another for SOAP 1.2
     - `XSLT TRANSFORMATION`: the same XSLT can be used for both SOAP versions. see [Known Limitations](#known-limitations)

-4) For completly disable the `WSDL/XSD VALIDATION`:
+4) To completly disable the `WSDL/XSD VALIDATION`:
     - Change the SOAP 1.1 default value of `config.xsdSoapSchema` to `<!-- -->`
     - Do not set a SOAP 1.2 value (`config.xsdSoap12Schema`) or set `config.xsdSoap12Schema` to `<!-- -->`